iEDI-hnet/FastSeriesDoc/Writerside/topics/products/import-csv.md

 ### Before You Start
 ### Requirements
-    - CSV file with product data
+1. CSV file with product data.

-    - First row must have field names and these column names must match your product fields
+2. First row must have field names and these column names must match your product fields.

-    - Name and number fields are required for new products
+3. Product Name, Product Number, Product Price and Unit Code fields are required for new products.

-    - Other fields are optional
+4. Other fields are optional.
+5. Required fields can't contain empty cells.
+6. Product Price must be numeric.

 ## Step-by-Step Import Process